Puerto Rico Trench: Geology

 The Puerto Rico Trench is located at a boundary between two plates that pass each other along a transform boundary with only a small component of subduction.
-The Caribbean Plate is moving to the east relative to the North American Plate.
-The North American Plate is being subducted by the Caribbean Plate obliquely at the trench while to the southeast, the South American Plate is being more directly subducted along the Lesser Antilles subduction zone.
+The Caribbean plate is moving to the east relative to the North American plate.
+The North American plate is being subducted by the Caribbean plate obliquely at the trench while to the southeast, the South American plate is being more directly subducted along the Lesser Antilles subduction zone.
 This subduction zone explains the presence of active volcanoes over the southeastern part of the Caribbean Sea.
-Volcanic activity is frequent along the island arc southeast from Puerto Rico to the coast of South America.
+Volcanic activity is frequent along the Lesser Antilles island arc southeast from Puerto Rico to the northern coast of South America.

-Puerto Rico, the United States Virgin Islands, British Virgin Islands, and the Dominican Republic do not have active volcanoes; however, they are at risk from earthquakes and tsunamis.
+Although originally part of a volcanic arc, the Virgin Islands, Puerto Rico, Hispaniola, Cuba, and Jamaica do not have active volcanoes.
+The Virgin Islands and Puerto Rico do not have active volcanic activity since approximately 30 million years ago, while the last active volcanoes in Hispaniola, Thomazanue and Morne la Vigie, became extinct within 1.5 million years ago.
+However, the islands are at risk of earthquakes and tsunamis.
 The Puerto Rico Trench has produced earthquakes greater than magnitude 8.0 and is considered capable of continuing to do so.

 According to NASA, beneath the trench is a mass so dense it deflects gravitational pull on the surface of the ocean, causing it to dip somewhat.
 It also has a negative effect on the accuracy of navigational instruments.